• Skip to main content

 • I love roasted veggies when added to a bowl of Ramen noodles!
 This completely transforms an otherwise kinda boring meal into a dish packed with color and flavor.

-• This is one of my absolute favorite things to do with any leftover veggies.. add them to your next batch of spaghetti sauce.
-SO GOOD.
+• This is one of my absolute favorite things to do with any leftover veggies..
+Add them to your next batch of spaghetti sauce!

-• Really, though, they taste great alongside any chicken or beef dish.
-Serve them with these super easy Instant Pot Chicken Breasts for a quick and healthy meal!
+• They taste great alongside any chicken or beef dish.
+Serve them with these super easy Instant Pot Chicken Breasts for a quick and healthy meal.

-Store leftovers in a sealed container in the fridge for 5-7 days!
-Easy peasy!
+Store leftovers in an airtight container in the fridge for up to 7 days for best results.

 Check out these tips to learn how to add flavor to your next batch of veggies!